 - Career & Vocational Training: The Mission Campus prepares students for the fields of biotechnology, broadcast electronic media arts, child development, and graphic communications, responding to market demands and the community’s ongoing needs.

-- ESL and Literacy: Students can enroll in more than 80 ESL classes, the Spanish Literacy Program, and citizenship classes six days a week.
+- ESL and Literacy: Students can enroll in ESL classes, the Spanish Literacy Program, and citizenship classes six days a week or via a remote learning format.

-- Transitional Studies: Each year, the Mission Campus helps 500 students complete their high school diploma or General Educational Development (GED) test, increasing their earning capacity and opening pathways for future education.
+- Transitional Studies: Each year, the Mission Campus helps students complete their high school diploma, increasing their earning capacity and opening pathways for future education.

 - Working Adults Degree Program (WADP): The program allows students who have completed some college work to finish the AA/AS degree and potentially transfer to a 4-year university.
 The cohort-based program is offered in a schedule convenient for working adults.

-- Older Adults: The Older Adults Program (OLAD) offers more than 80 classes at over 40 city locations for people ages 55 and above in the areas of computer training, legal services, health, fitness, fine arts, and the humanities.
+- Older Adults: The Older Adults Program (OLAD) offers classes for students ages 55 and above in the areas of computer training, legal services, health, fitness, fine arts, and the humanities.

 - Partners: Rooted in the community, the campus celebrates long alliances with prominent organizations, such as the Mission Hiring Hall, San Francisco Unified School District, and many direct service providers devoted to the neighborhood’s continued success.